hunterirving/mixapps/readme.md

 	- once you're happy with your mix, run `./build.py` and follow the interactive prompts to generate `manifest.json` and `service-worker.js`, which enable PWA installation and offline functionality.

 3. **ship it**
-	- **public host:** when using media you have distribution rights for, you can upload the entire project directory to any static web host with HTTPS support (GitHub Pages, Neocities, AWS S3, etc.)
+	- **public host:** when using media you have distribution rights for, you can upload the entire project directory to any static web host with HTTPS support (GitHub Pages, Neocities, AWS S3, etc).<br>
+	**publishing files you don't have the right to distribute may constitute copyright infringement.**

 		or...

-	- **your own wifi:** install onto your own devices using a <a href="#local-network-installation">local HTTPS server</a>
+	- **your own wifi:** install onto your own devices using a <a href="#local-network-installation">local HTTPS server</a>. no public host needed, and nothing ever leaves your network.

 4. **save it**
 	- once your mixapp is hosted, anyone can install it by opening the URL and following their browser's PWA installation steps: